CallumBoase/react-into-html/readme.md

 //Adding the customComponents object to the browser window object when this file is run window.customComponents = customComponents;
 ```
-3. Once this is done, open a terminal and run `npm run build`.
+3. Once this is done, open a terminal again, and run `npm run build`.
 This will instruct webpack to compile `customComponents_dev.js` and all it's dependencies into a single file, and will also convert JSX code to browser-friendly code.
 The output will get stored in `./public/customComponents.js`

 4. Now create a static html file.
 Load `./public/customComponents.js` in at the top, then create a target div and call the custom component from the window object using normal javascript.
-Open this in a browser and you should see "Hello world from react!" as a H1. (no need to run a server - just open the static html page).
+Open this in a browser and you should see "Hello world from react!" as a H1. (no need to run a server - just open the static html page directly in the browser).
 ```html
 <!DOCTYPE html>
 <html>